Skip to main content

 What not to do

-• Do not add a second manual conversion-reporting call for the same Stripe payment.
+• Do not add a second attribution or reporting pipeline for the same Stripe payment.

 • Do not overwrite your own client_reference_id on custom Checkout Sessions unless that field is already reserved for AgentRef.